LBJhui/study-note/note/English-note/fragment.md

 > healthy and full of energy

-I thougth I'd have a hangover, but I've woken up as fresh as a daisy.
+I thought I'd have a hangover, but I've woken up as fresh as a daisy.

 04
 a late bloomer